Jollywatt/jollywatt.github.io/content/posts/julia-gr/gr-with-julia.typ

 == Interesting example: Doughnut geodesics

-Let’s combine what we have so far to compute some geodesic curves on a torus.
+Let's combine what we have so far to compute some geodesic curves on a torus.

 The code is presented as a script for readability, but if you wanted to use it, you should pack everything into functions to avoid global variables and use something like #link("https://juliapackages.com/p/Revise")[`Revise.jl`].